benrudolph/webinar.innovation/README.md

 ### Panelists

-* Abhi Ramani - R&D Engineer at Consure Medical
+* Abhi Ramani - R&D Engineer at Consure Medical in New Delhi India
 * Anna Xu - Problem Solver at Tipping Point
 * Behrouz Hariri - Designer at IDEO
 * Kari Hanson - Startup advisor and worked with Stanford Class: Design for Extreme Affordability for six years